BestiVictory/AMAN/README.md

 # AMAN

 **Aesthetic Multi-Attribute Network (AMAN)** contains Multi-Attribute Feature Network (MAFN), Channel and Spatial Attention Network (CSAN), and Language Generation Network (LGN).
-The core ofMAFNcontains GFN and AFN, which regress the global score and attribute scores of an image in PCCD using multi-task regression.
+The core of MAFN contains GFN and AFN, which regress the global score and attribute scores of an image in PCCD using multi-task regression.
 They share the dense feature map and have separated global and attribute feature maps, respectively.
-Our AMAN is pre-trained on PCCD and finetuned on our DPCCaptions dataset.
+Our AMAN is pre-trained on PCCD and finetuned on our DPC-Captions dataset.
 The CSAN dynamically adjusts the attentional weights of channel dimension and spatial dimension [6] of the extracted features.
 The LGN generates the final comments by LSTM networks which are fed with ground truth attribute captions in DPC-Captions and attribute feature maps from CSAN.